ShoshaDev/Algorand-Unreal-Engine-SDK/Algorand Unreal SDK Documentation.md

     - Unit-Testing

 #### At this SDK, there are some to-do lists to add new features:
 - Some bugs exist when compiling on some toolchains.
-(Windows and Mac OS)
+(Mac OS)
-- Add another transaction type and wallet connect provider with QR Link and Mnemonic.
+- Add another transaction type (Application Call) and wallet connect provider with QR Link.

 ---
 ## 1. Pre-requisites